xaidenwave/archrice/README.md

 # archrice
-My Arch Linux Rice with DWM as the window manager.
+My Arch Linux rice with DWM as the window manager.